-- 1. Two pre-connects should be used for the attack, if manpower permits. - 2.
-The pump operator shall set up for foam if available. - 3.
-One attack line shall be set for wide fog pattern and used to supply protection to the attack team in the form of a water wall. - 4.
-The second attack line shall be set on narrow fog and used to knock down the fire. - 5.
-The attack team shall advance on the vehicle at an angle on one of the corners, upwind if possible, behind the water wall. - 6.
-As soon as possible and if safe to do so the wheels of the vehicle on fire shall be blocked. - 7.
-As lines advance the narrow fog line shall be directed at the seat of the fire. - 8.
-When the fire is out, the attack team shall retreat from the vehicle. - 9.
-When the attack team is at a safe distance from the vehicle, water shall be turned off. - 10.
-A careful inspection of the vehicle shall be carried out to confirm the fire is out. - 11.
-Caution shall be exercised when opening the hood and trunk covers, as the fire may flash outward. - 12.
-The hood and trunk shall be propped open, since springs may be weakened or even non-existent.
+- 1. The pump operator shall set up for foam if available. - 2.
+The attack line shall be set on narrow fog and used to knock down the fire. - 3.
+The attack team shall advance on the vehicle at an angle on one of the corners, upwind if possible. - 4.
+As soon as possible and if safe to do so the wheels of the vehicle on fire shall be blocked. - 5.
+As lines advance the narrow fog line shall be directed at the seat of the fire. - 6.
+When the fire is out, the attack team shall retreat from the vehicle. - 7.
+When the attack team is at a safe distance from the vehicle, water shall be turned off. - 8.
+A careful inspection of the vehicle shall be carried out to confirm the fire is out. - 9.
+Caution shall be exercised when opening the hood and trunk covers, as the fire may flash outward. - 10.
+The hood and trunk shall be propped open since springs may be weakened or even non-existent.

-506.5 MVC/EXTRICATION
+505.4 MVC/EXTRICATION